memyboi/basicsys/README.md

 # basicsys
 basic bash script to get basic system info (linux only)

+## requirements:
+- bash
+- thats about it